weikinhuang/nbd.js/docs/trait/pubsub.md

 ## `.listenTo( publisher, event, callback )`

 The Inversion-Of-Control version of `.on()`.
 Whereas `.on()` puts all event management responsibilities on the object providing the publishing functionality, `.listenTo()` handles the bindings on the subscriber.
-The subscriber can then `.listenTo()` any number of publishers.
+The subscriber can then `.listenTo()` any number of publishers; all bindings are with `this` as the context.

 **returns** ___this___